-Wetland 12 - (30.8693, -83.6519)The 1.30 acre wetland is located approximately 500' from the nearest jurisdictional water and 50 miles from the Suwannee River, the nearest TNW.
-It is located approximately 4.5 miles from the 100-year floodplain.
-The area is located within a pine plantation.
-The uplands that surround the wetland are 2' to 3' higher in elevation than the surface elevation of the wetland.
-During the inspection of this site, no surface connection (i.e., ditch, swale, etc.) was found between the wetland and other jurisdictional waters.
-Further there is no evidence of surface-water flow to or from the features.
+Wetland 7, 8, and 9- (31.6089, -81.9343) The 8, 3.56 and 1.58 acre wetlands are located in the northern section of the of the review area.
+They are approximately 400 feet from the nearest jurisdictional water and approximately 7 miles from the nearest TNW, the Altamaha River.
+They are located approximately 5,000 from the 100-year floodplain.
+The areas are located within a pine plantation.
 Therefore, during times of heavy precipitation, there is a very low probability that floodwaters would reach an elevation necessary for water to flow from other jurisdictional waters into these features.
-The field inspection and attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
-The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Alapaha, which have a sandy texture and are considered permeable.
+The attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
+The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Leefield Sand, which have a sandy texture and are considered well drained.
 Even though the upland soils are permeable, a shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
-Based on observed site conditions and soil permeability, it appears that any subsurface flow would occur from the upland into the wetland.
+Based on site conditions and soil permeability, it appears that any subsuface flow would occur from the upland into the wetland.